The Purpose of Spiritual Training

 Conclusion:

 If the waitress was a sage she would not have had gone through such a rigid mental process but rather responded appropriately in the moment.
 Jack would have been spared his dramatic act-out, and all things would have worked out fine in the Unborn.
-Actually they did anyway, as we not only derived great pleasure from a classic movie scene but countless waitresses in the past thirty years have no doubt become more feeling and spontaneous in their service, and many passive male egos more assertive, developing the faculty of the will, attributes which when fully matured will predispose them towards full surrender and a chance at recognizing enlightenment.
+Actually they did anyway, as we not only derived great pleasure from a classic movie scene but countless waitresses in the past thirty years have no doubt become more feeling and spontaneous in their service, and many passive male egos more assertive, attributes of the actualization of their ever-present enlightenment towards complete liberation!

 The Truth